Mohit-100niii/Mohit-100niii/README.md

 # Hii there 👋
-Hello! 👋 I'm Mohit Soni, a Software Engineering Student at Delhi Technological University.
+I'm Mohit Soni, a Software Engineering Student at Delhi Technological University.
 I am passionate about web development, particularly in the Frontend  Development.
 I love Solving complex problems and enjoy turning ideas into functional and user-friendly applications.
 My technical skills include proficiency in React.js Javascript ,C++, HTML,CSS, MongoDB, and a Strong understanding of Data Structures and Algorithms.

 ## Skills